AmirAli5/Deep-Learning/README.md

 Click to see the complete documentation of this repository: <br>
 https://drive.google.com/file/d/1EIQthKK-0DTmKVE5tnm3JYy68PBBcR4h/view?usp=sharing

-Click to see my book on Deep Learning: https://www.amazon.com/Deep-Learning-Objective-Amir-Ali-ebook/dp/B07S9FHD7R/
+Click to see my book on Deep Learning: <br>
+https://www.amazon.com/Deep-Learning-Objective-Amir-Ali-ebook/dp/B07S9FHD7R/

 The Topic that are covered in this repository are: <br>